sandhiyasukumaran/imdbMoviesDSAI/README.md

 ### Random Forest

 Random Forest was the best!
-(Although, again, there may be slight overfitting for the same reasons as dectree)
+(Although, again, there may be slight overfitting for the same reasons as dectree + it took quite long to load)

 Accuracies of :
 Train Data - 0.96